 Overlaying of a file with an alternate.

-Python also provides an eval and an exec statement each of which can be used to create self-modifying code:
+Python also provides an eval and an exec statement.
+The exec statement compiles and executes statements (example: x=1, a line that requires execution).
+The eval statement evaluates expressions (example, 1+1, composed of operators and expressions.) .
+Both forms of statement can be used to create self-modifying code:

-x = "print('Hello " + "World')"
+x = "print('Hello ' + 'World')"

 eval(x)#=> Hello World

+program = \

+“a = 5”\

+“b = 10”\

+print("Sum =", a+b)”

+exec(program)# Output: Sum = 15

 Guerrilla patching, also known as monkey patching, is a way to dynamically modify a module or class at run-time to extend, or subvert their processing logic and/or attributes.
 It can be a dangerous practice because once “patched” any other modules or classes that use the modified class or module may unwittingly be using code that does not do what they expect which could cause unexpected results.

 6.48.2 Guidance to language users